 - Touching exercises that are designed to take away the pressure to perform during sex

-Sex therapy may be useful for treating erectile dysfunction if a man is able to have a normal erection during sleep, the results of his physical exam and blood tests are normal, and he is generally in good health.
-Sex therapy may also be helpful when erectile dysfunction is caused by stress, such as: work worries, financial worries, relationship conflicts, and poor sexual communication.
+Sex therapy may be useful for treating erectile dysfunction if a man is able to have a normal erection during sleep, the results of their physical exam and blood tests are normal, and they are generally in good health.
+Sex therapy may also be helpful when erectile dysfunction is caused by stress resulting from work worries, financial worries, relationship conflicts, and poor sexual communication.
 In these cases, sex therapy may be the best treatment option.

 Does Sex Therapy Work?

 Sex therapy is most effective when a man's sexual partner is willing to be part of the treatment.
 Studies have shown that for men with stress-related ED, having the partner involved in the therapy resolves the problem 50%-70% of the time.
 When the man must go through counseling alone, the results are somewhat lower.